zifanw/consistency/README.md

-# consistency
+# Consistency
-Implementation of Consistent Counterfactuals for Deep Model
+Implementation of *Consistent Counterfactuals for Deep Model*